 How to determine the ideal blog post length

 Now, you’ve got an idea of what word count range to choose depending on the type of content.
 But what if you’re writing only educational blog posts or guides on a particular topic?
-From the above table, you can see the word count can range anywhere between 800 and above 3000 words.
+From the above table, you can see the word count can range anywhere between 800 and over 3000 words.

 That’s a pretty broad range to start writing an article.
 So how do you determine how long should a blog post be for a particular topic?